LaurenC137/the-gatsby-garage/README.md

 </h1>

 <h3>
-A demo site developed with GatsbyJS using Wordpress as a Headless CMS along with Tailwind CSS.
+A demo site developed with GatsbyJS using Wordpress as a Headless CMS along with Tailwind CSS
 </h3>